-At 28 and with a degree, after having spent 7 years in college and 5 years working as a freelancer, I’ve finally admitted that I don’t like what I do.
+At 28 and with a degree, after having spent seven years in college and five years working as a freelancer, I’ve finally admitted that I don’t like what I do.

 Nothing personal against my profession or peers, I just feel that being a translator already gave me what it had in store for me.

 Although admitting this harsh truth was liberating, it also left me wondering what the hell I’d like to do then.

 This has been a key milestone in my self-discovery journey.

 I believe I kept trying to ignore the fact that I don’t feel fulfilled with what I do for literally years, but now that I look at it, it’s always been literally in front of my eyes.

 If you feel like this too, if you feel lost, if you don’t know where to start, then I highly recommend you check out these five essential Ted talks about changing careers.

 These people know what they’re talking about, and they provide incredibly helpful insight about this topic that affects more people than you think.

 These 5 TED talks helped me a lot, so I’m listing them for you along with the key lessons I got from them!

 Find your dream job without ever looking at your resume | Laura Berman Fortgang | TEDxBocaRaton